 Persimmon trees are very drought tolerant and can grow anywhere except overly wet sites.
 They are shade tolerant, but will produce more fruit in the sun.
 Seedlings can be male, female, or both, so it's best to plant at least a few.

-Persimmons can be quite big, with individual trees occasionally reaching 80 feet, but 30 feet is a more common height at maturity.
+Persimmons can be quite big, with individual trees occasionally reaching 80 feet, but 15- 30 feet is a more common height at maturity, especially here in the north.
 They are hardy to -30 degrees farenheit.
 Our seed source is one of the most northern plantings of persimmon in the country.
 Mother trees are 30 years old and proven producers here in upstate NY.
+The trees we collect from originated from the University of New Hampshire.